niquewoodhouse/jekyll-blog/ahdestinations.md

 						Exploring cities
 					</p>
 					<p class="w50 mAuto darkgrey maxwidth500">
 						I split the screen to give the locations a strong visual while delivering content.
-It also helped the
+It also helps visualise the journey of one neighbourhood to the next.
 					</p>
 				</div>